Before you begin

 Click Check my progress to verify your performed task.
 If you have completed the task successfully you will be granted an assessment score.

-Next, use Metrics Explorer to look at the data for your cloud function.
+Next, you'll use Metrics Explorer to look at the data for your Cloud Run function.

 Set up a Monitoring Metrics Scope that's tied to your Google Cloud Project.
 The following steps create a new account that has a free trial of Monitoring.